Damon Orthodontics

 Damon braces have been reported to provide less pressure and friction on the teeth, making the braces experience much more comfortable.
 According to a study conducted by Tagawa, Damon patients reported 60% less discomfort in comparison to patients with traditional braces.
 Patients that have traditional braces tend to experience higher levels of discomfort due to extreme tightening that is meant to align the teeth.
 With the sliding mechanism that Damon braces utilize, doctors are able to apply less force to yield the same results.

-If you’re interested in getting Damon braces, schedule a complimentary consultation with one of our orthodontists today.
-Dr. Clay Damon and Dr. Paul Damon are orthodontists in Spokane who are qualified to provide Damon braces to patients.
+If you’re interested in getting Damon braces, schedule a complimentary consultation at one of our offices.
 Call today!

 Frequently Asked Questions: